joadwe/fcmpass-new-website/docs/legal/terms-of-service.md

 9.3.1. our obligations under this Licence will be suspended and the time for performance of our obligations will be extended for the duration of the Event Outside Our Control.

 9.4.
 Under data protection legislation, we are required to provide you with certain information about who we are, how we process the personal data of those individuals who use the Software and the Documents and for what purposes and those individuals’ rights in relation to their personal data and how to exercise them.
-This information is provided in [https://docs.fcm<sub>pass</sub>.com/legal/privacy-policy](https://docs.fcm<sub>pass</sub>.com/legal/privacy-policy) and it is important that you read that information.
+This information is provided in <https://docs.fcmpass.com/legal/privacy-policy> and it is important that you read that information.

 ## 10 OTHER IMPORTANT TERMS

 10.1.
 We may transfer our rights and obligations under this Licence to another organisation, but this will not affect your rights or our obligations under this Licence.

 10.2.
 You may only transfer your rights or your obligations under this Licence to another person if we agree in writing.

-~~
+10.3.
+This Licence and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation shall be governed by and construed in accordance with the law of England and Wales.
+The courts of England and Wales shall have exclusive jurisdiction to settle any such dispute or claim.